-These regulations were partially used for regulating capital investments from ESIF in Slovakia in programming period 2014 - 2021 (regulation for Supported housing was used for all capital investments) and in Recovery and Resilience Plan (regulation for Supported housing is used for all capital investments in year-round services without health care, in year-round services with direct health care is capacity regulated to maximum 30 beds in one separate building.
-Simply said there are no possible capital investments from ESIF or RRP in Slovakia to institutions or year-round services with capacity higher than 6 people in one housing unit and more than 12 people in separate building.
-The only exception are services with intensive long-term social and health care in RPP with maximum capacity of 30 beds in one separate building.
-But there are still possible private capital investments and investments from state and regional budgets until the capacity restriction in social services act.
-There is no restriction for private or states investments for reconstruction of existing institutions.
-Therefor are the regional governments investing to reconstructions of own large-scale institutions around 10 million EURO per year.
-But there is good prevention for capital investments from ESIF to institutional care in Slovakia.
+These regulations were partially used for regulating capital investments from ESIF in Slovakia in the programming period 2014 - 2021 (the rule for Supported housing was used for all capital investments) and in the Recovery and Resilience Plan (regulation for Supported housing is used for all capital investments in year-round services without health care, in year-round services with direct health care is capacity regulated to maximum 30 beds in one separate building3.
+There are no possible capital investments from ESIF or RRP in Slovakia to institutions or year-round services with a capacity higher than 6 people in one housing unit and more than 12 people in separate buildings.
+The only exception is services with intensive long-term social and health care in RPP with a maximum capacity of 30 beds in one separate building.
+However, there are still possible private capital investments and investments from state and regional budgets until the Capacity Restriction in Social Services Act.
+There is no restriction for private or state investments to reconstruct existing institutions.
+Therefore, the provincial governments invest around 10 million EURO annually to rebuild their large-scale institutions.
+However, there is good prevention for capital investments from ESIF to institutional care in Slovakia.

-Another important part of social services act regarding deinstitutionalization is one concrete type of social service - support of independent housing.
-This type of service was introduced in 2014 as a new type of support for people who needs social services.
-Support of independent housing is a social service to support the autonomy, independence, and self-sufficiency of a natural person, aimed at assistance in the operation of the household, assistance in money management, support in the organization of time, support in participating in social and working life, support for the development of personal interests, prevention and resolution of crisis situations, support for socially appropriate behaviour.
-This service is kind of personal assistance service within social services.
-Its requires that user of this services is living either in own or rented accommodation in community.
-User doesn't need to have any assessment for this service and there are no requirements for age.
-There need to be only written agreement between user and social provider where is defined scale of support.
-These social services can be provided to all people who are in need situation according to social services act.
-The financing of this services is in responsibility of regional government, and it's paid to social services provider not to person.
-Most of the services providers in deinstitutionalization process are registering and providing these services.
+Another essential part of the Social Services Act regarding deinstitutionalization is one concrete type of social service - support of independent housing.
+This type of service was introduced in 2014 as a new type of support for people who need social services.
+Support independent housing is a social service to support the autonomy, independence, and self-sufficiency of a natural person, aimed at assistance in the operation of the household, help in money management, support in the organization of time, support in participating in social and working life, support for the development of personal interests, prevention and resolution of crisis situations, support for socially appropriate behaviour.
+This service is a kind of personal assistance service within social services.
+This service user must live in their own or rented accommodation in the community.
+The user doesn't need to have any assessment for this service, and there are no requirements for age.
+There needs to be only a written agreement between the user and social provider with a defined support scale.
+According to the Social Services Act, these social services can be provided to all people in need.
+The financing of these services is the responsibility of the regional government, and it's paid to social services providers, not persons.
+Most service providers in the deinstitutionalization process register and provide these services.
 We will mention it closely in good practice examples.